martamonelli/beamconv_again/README.md

 <b>This is a fork of the [beamconv](https://github.com/AdriJD/beamconv) repository.
-The LiteBIRD_like branch contains a modified version of the code that is better optimized to simulate a LiteBIRD-like experiment.</b>
+The LiteBIRD_like branch contains a modified version of the [muellerconvolver_comparison](https://github.com/AdriJD/beamconv/tree/muellerconvolver_comparison) branch (which is currently waiting to be merged in [master](https://github.com/AdriJD/beamconv)), that is better optimized to simulate a LiteBIRD-like experiment.</b>

 To run the LiteBIRD-like demo jupyter notebook, one needs to execute
 ```